Physical Therapy

 supportive environment.

-injury, or functional limitations.
+treating pain, injury, or functional limitations.

-symptoms.
+absence of symptoms.

-Wellness care recognizes that health is multidimensional and influenced by how we
+Wellness care recognizes that health is multidimensional and influenced by how we move,

-wellness services alongside rehabilitation care for additional support, while others
+alongside rehabilitation care for additional support, while others use them independently as

-use them independently as part of an ongoing self-care routine.
+part of an ongoing self-care routine.

 Wellness disclaimer